Euphorbia caerulescens young stem-tip

 Photographer: Ivan Lätti

-The sturdy spine pairs have distinctively angled positions, pointing downwards, although they are not as conspicuous on all specimens.
-Spine colouring starts off greenish on the stem tops where the young ones emerge, turning dark red as they mature and grey when they dry out on the lower stem parts.
-Spines on Euphorbia change colour with age almost as hair on humans.
+This plant, Euphorbia caerulescens, previously E. ledienii, shows young stem colour variations the species is capable of.
+The smooth green parts are yellow-green.
+Spine colouring starts off pale greenish brown on the stem tops where the young pairs emerge, turning red brown with dark tips as they mature, then grey as they dry on the lower stem parts.
+Spines on Euphorbia change colour with age almost greying as hair on humans.